Grade II* listed buildings in Monmouthshire

-Monmouthshire is a county and principal area of Wales.
+Monmouthshire is a county of Wales.
 It borders Torfaen and Newport to the west; Herefordshire and Gloucestershire to the east; and Powys to the north.
 The largest town is Abergavenny, with the other major towns being Chepstow, Monmouth, and Usk.
 The county is 850 km2 (330 sq mi) in extent, with a population of 95,200 as of 2020.
-The present county was formed under the Local Government (Wales) Act 1994, and comprises some sixty percent of the historic county.
+The present county was formed under the Local Government (Wales) Act 1994, which came into effect in 1996, and comprises some sixty percent of the historic county.
 Between 1974 and 1996, the county was known by the ancient title of Gwent, recalling the medieval Welsh kingdom.
 In his essay on local government in the fifth and final volume of the Gwent County History, Robert McCloy suggests that the governance of "no county in the United Kingdom in the twentieth century was so transformed as that of Monmouthshire".

 In the United Kingdom the term "listed building" refers to a building or structure officially designated as of special architectural, historical or cultural significance.
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once a building is listed, strict limitations are imposed on allowable modifications to its structure or fittings.
 In Wales, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Cadw.

 Listed buildings are categorised into three grades: